Monday, April 20, 2026

 Conclusion

-LangGraph doesn't make agents smarter — it makes them predictable.
+LangGraph does not make agents smarter.
+It makes them predictable.
 The framework forces you to be explicit about state, about routing logic, about what happens when something goes wrong.
-That explicitness is annoying when you're prototyping but essential when you're debugging why a production agent spent $4 doing the same thing seventeen times.
+That explicitness is annoying when you're prototyping but essential when you're debugging why a production agent repeated the same paid operation again and again.

 If you're building agents that need to maintain context across multiple steps, support human-in-the-loop interruption, or resume from failure without starting over: LangGraph is the right tool.
 If you're building a simple sequential chain with no branching and no persistence, it's overkill.